Euro, riskier currencies buoyed as investor sentiment improves

 By Olga Cotaga

-The moves, however, lacked the exuberance of the equities market as Sino-U.S. tensions kept the mood in check.

-The trade-sensitive Australian and New Zealand dollars each rose about 0.7%, but remain below last week's highs.
-The Norwegian crown also rose nearly 1% versus the U.S. dollar.
+The trade-sensitive Australian and New Zealand dollars and Norwegian crown each rose more than 1% versus the U.S. dollar.
 The Chinese yuan, a barometer of U.S.-China relations, was mostly left behind by a rally in other Asian currencies.

 "At the moment the euro is torn between political risks on the one hand and positive sentiment on the markets as a result of further easing of the corona-related restrictions on the other.
 This morning, the latter is dominating, allowing it to appreciate against the dollar," said Thu Lan Nguyen, a currency analyst at Commerzbank.